This blog post will go through every exercise that will help address your Rhomboid muscle pain.

 The Dorsal Scapular nerve originates in the neck and travels downwards to attach to the Rhomboids.

-This nerve tends to be overstretched in those who have rounded/depressed shoulders and can lead to nerve pain in the Rhomboid region.
+This nerve tends to be overstretched in those who have depressed shoulders and can lead to nerve pain in the Rhomboid region.

 If you feel that this is your issue, I would suggest that you correct the position of your shoulder blades.

-Generally speaking – you will likely need to hold your shoulder blades in a more elevated and retracted position.
+Generally speaking – you will likely need to hold your shoulder blades in a slightly more elevated position.

 Any trauma to the back of the ribs (namely ribs 2-7) can present as pain between the shoulder blades.